 - To train primary care physicians to work in community-based health centers and other outpatient sites

 - To develop a model system of primary care for the urban underserved

 - To engage in original research relevant to the populations we serve

 - To collaborate with community partners in advocacy, outreach, and services programs to help improve community and population health in the Bronx and beyond

 Since 1970, the mechanism for addressing the first strategy has been the Residency Program in Social Medicine, a three-track program which prepares board-eligible residents in either family medicine, social internal medicine, or social pediatrics.
 This strategy has been very successful with over 90% of graduates remaining as generalists, about 75% taking their first job in practices serving inner city poor communities, and about 60% of all graduates still practicing in such sites.

 The second strategy, developing a model of primary care for underserved inner-city communities, has been addressed through what originated in our Department as the Montefiore Ambulatory Care Network.
 This network is now operated through Montefiore’s Medical Group at a total of 21 community-based practices and health centers, including the three community-based sites which are our resident teaching and faculty practice sites, accounting together for over 350,000 visits per year.

-The Department’s Division of Community Health, and the affiliated Institute for Community Health at AECOM, have developed numerous programs and partnerships to help promote health education, peer support, community empowerment, and research pertaining to community health and advocacy.
-This includes HRSA-funded Hispanic Center of Excellence (HCOE) at AECOM, as well as the NIH-funded Bronx Center to Reduce and Eliminate Ethnic and Racial Health Disparities (BXCREED).
+The Department’s Division of Community Health, and the affiliated Institute for Community Health at Einstein, have developed numerous programs and partnerships to help promote health education, peer support, community empowerment, and research pertaining to community health and advocacy.
+This includes HRSA-funded Hispanic Center of Excellence (HCOE) at Einstein, as well as the NIH-funded Bronx Center to Reduce and Eliminate Ethnic and Racial Health Disparities (BXCREED).